nikku/talks/2025-no-refactoring-issues/index.md

 ---

 ### :seven: `know-what-and-why` - understand what you do and why, before you do.
 Use the plan to assess if the actual step of doing is *feasible* and *worth the effort*.
+If in doubt, get a second opinion.

 ---